CoMakery/jsonld-signatures/README.md

-You will need to bower install jsonld-signatures and then serve it and its dependencies from your server and include each via a script tag, or other mechanism, in the order: es6-promise, async, jsonld, forge, jsonld-signatures.
+You will need to bower install jsonld-signatures and then serve it and its dependencies from your server and include each via a script tag, or other mechanism, in the order:

+es6-promise
+async
+jsonld
+forge
+bitcore-message
+jsonld-signatures.

 Here are some examples on using the library: